ch4r1ty/face-match/README.md

 * To improve the efficiency again, create a Thread Pool in function.

 * New a js file and a html file, allowing coders to submit images in browsers.

+### 08/02/2023

+* Instead of importing an image file, this version imports the binary files, improving efficiency of the program.
+* Loading the Excel file in the first beginning, rather than in functions.